-Do I need a solicitor to create a Trust?
+Do I need solicitors to create a Trust?

 It is very difficult to set up Trusts without a Solicitor and any attempt to do so carries the risk of costly mistakes.

-Many people come to us enquiring about putting their family home into Trust to avoid it being used for paying care home fees, unaware that the local authority can challenge a Trust if they believe it was set up for the purpose of avoiding paying for care.
+Many people come to us to enquire about putting their family home into Trust to avoid it being used for paying care home fees, unaware that the local authority can challenge a Trust if they believe it was set up for the purpose of avoiding paying for care.

 In addition, you may have to pay a charge every ten years after the Trust was created, which might mean that the fund is not financially viable.

 What kind of property can be placed into Trust?

 Any type of assets can be put into your Trust – the most common of which are property and money.

 Building a trust into a Will is something which our Solicitors do routinely.
 They allow you to clearly set out clear your wishes with regard to your property and the property you leave this is handled.
 While will trusts have some tax benefits, they are most commonly used to provide ongoing financial support for children and grandchildren.

 To achieve this, part of your estate can be invested to provide good returns.
 Your beneficiaries’ ongoing needs can be regularly assessed to ensure a proper balance of immediate financial support and retaining of capital to provide for future support